 - “Physical check” means a check on the product itself, which may include checks on packaging and temperature and also sampling and laboratory testing.

-Before arrival in the EU, the animal-by-products and derived products need to be notified to the FASFC at the border inspection post (BIP) where the products will enter the EU.
-To this end the Common Veterinary Entry Document needs to be completed via the TRACES system.
-The requirements of the CVED are outlined in Regulation (EC) 136/2004.
+Before arrival in the EU, the animal-by-products and derived products need to be notified to the FASFC at the border inspection post (BCP) where the products will enter the EU.
+To this end the Common Health Entry Document needs to be completed via the TRACES (IMSOC) system.
+The requirements of the CHED are outlined in Commission implementing regulation (EU) 2019/1715.

 The Belgian conditions apply to animal by-products for non-human consumption for which there are no harmonized regulations.
 As for those by-products for which EU legislation imposes prior authorization by the FASFC, the import conditions for non-harmonized products are listed on the import authorization.
 The list of products concerned and the application form to obtain an import authorization can be found here.
 The instructions for the import of product samples can be found on the website of the FASFC.